Poster of the Conference “Territory, Tension, and Taboo: Canada in Crisis”

 ESF Conference „Territory, Tension & Taboo“

-Jody Danard (Emerging Scholars Forum of the Association for Canadian Studies in German-Speaking Countries)
+Jody Danard (Emerging Scholars Forum of the Association for Canadian Studies in German-Speaking Countries & RTG Contradiction Studies)

 10/10/2024 10/11/2024

-Join the 21st Conference of the Emerging Scholars Forum of the Association for Canadian Studies in German-Speaking Countries!
-The CfP for the conference on the topic „Territory, Tension, and Taboo: Canada in Crisis“ is now open.
+On October 10 and 11, 2024, the international and interdisciplinary conference of the Emerging Scholars Forum, part of the Association for Canadian Studies in German-Speaking Countries (GKS), will take place at the University of Bremen.
+The conference will explore the theme “Territory, Tension, and Taboo: Canada in Crisis.”

 Back to overview